 1. Greeks, the champions of olive oil

-Greek extra virgin olive oil has always been the superstar of our Greek cuisine.
-We hold two world records at the same time: Greeks are the biggest producers and most avid consumers of extra virgin olive oil in the world.
-Specifically in Crete, locals consume 34lt of extra virgin olive oil, per person, per year (!).
+Greek extra virgin olive oil has always been the superstar of our Greek food culture.
+We hold two world records at the same time: Greeks are the main producers and most avid consumers of extra virgin olive oil in the world.
+Specifically in Crete, locals consume 21lt of extra virgin olive oil, per person, per year (!).

 Greeks have discovered the benefits and extraordinary taste of olive oil since ancient times.
 No wonder that one of the oldest olive trees in the world “resides” in Crete – that of Vouves, believed to be between 2,000 – 4,000 years old.

 Did you now?
-In Greece and Turkey, it is still in practice the ancient sport of oil wrestling, where athletes are slathered with glistening olive oil before competing.
+In Greece and Turkey, still in practice is the ancient sport of oil wrestling, where athletes are slathered with glistening olive oil before competing.

 2. Her Majesty, “Queen Feta of Greece”

 Feta cheese is probably the most well known Greek product, made even more famous recently with this baked feta pasta recipe going viral on social media.
 Feta has also received Protected Designation of Origin (PDO) status in the EU.
-Among other specifications, this means that, in order for a white brined cheese to be called feta, it must be produced in Greece only (bye, bye danish feta).
-Not only this, but made exclusively from sheep’s milk or a mix of sheep’s and goat’s milk.
+Among other specifications, it is implied that, in order for a white brined cheese to be called feta, it must be produced in Greece only (bye, bye danish feta) and be part of the Greek food culture.
+In addition, it has to be made exclusively from sheep’s milk or a mix of sheep’s and goat’s milk.
 On top of this, only from Greek breeds of animals grown in certain Greek regions, fed on their natural flora.
 Pretty specific, eh?

 3. Greeks VS Barbarians